 By analysing the data on a weekly basis and issuing a weekly report, ECDC aims to provide to decision makers in Member States and national public health experts the basis to better assess influenza activity in Europe and to make available more accurate epidemiological and virological information to their governments, health care professionals and the general public.

-Participating in the network are all the 27 EU countries, Iceland and Norway.
+Participating in the network are all EU Member States, Iceland and Norway.

 History and funding

 EISN builds on the European Influenza Surveillance Scheme (EISS) which was coordinated by the Netherlands Institute for Health Services Research NIVEL.

 EISS started in 1996 as a project funded by the national governments.
 Later it was funded by the European Commission (DG Sanco) - from 1999 until the end of September 2006.
 Since October 2006 until September 2008 when it took over the coordination, ECDC financed it through two consecutive grants.

 EISS builds on earlier surveillance networks in Europe – the Eurosentinel scheme (1987-1991), followed by the ENS-CARE Influenza Early Warning Scheme (1992-1995).